xbeat/Machine-Learning/README.md

 Target Encoding is a technique used to encode categorical variables in supervised machine learning problems.
 It aims to capture the relationship between the categorical feature and the target variable, resulting in a more informative representation than traditional one-hot encoding.

 Code:

+## Neural Networks Layered Learning for Pattern Recognition

+Neural Networks: The Power of Layered Learning

+Neural networks are computational models inspired by the human brain, designed to recognize patterns and solve complex problems.
+They consist of interconnected nodes (neurons) organized in layers, each contributing to the overall learning process.

 ## Leveraging Deep Depth Prediction for Monocular Direct Sparse Odometry